 … and here you can see your Bubble Stitches on the “front”.

-Due to the amount of loops you have at once on your hook, it can be a little tricky to work the stitch in the beginning.
-Use a hook that has a long shaft, as this will give you more space to work on compared to using a hook with a handle.
+Due to the amount of loops you have at the same time on your hook, it can be a little tricky to work the stitch in the beginning.
+If possible use a hook that has a long shaft, as this will give you more space to work on compared to using a hook with a handle.

 I hope that now that you know how to work this stitch, you will try to incorporate it in your future crochet projects.
 Below you can even find some patterns in which, I have used this stitch.